app-generator/ecommerce-fastapi-stripe/README.md

 ## ✨ Manual Build

+The process is basically the usual set up for any Python app: `environment` set up, `dependencies` install, and `bootstrap`.

 > 👉 **Step 1** - Rename `env.sample` to `.env` and provide the Stripe Secrets

 - Edit `STRIPE_SECRET_KEY` - provided by Stripe Platform